-After Dunkirk, these light tanks were furthermore commonly used to prepare armoured divisions in the united kingdom and continued to be in really extensive ‘first line’ service as late as 1942, even though at that time becoming succeeded by later tanks and directed to exercising.
+After Dunkirk, these light tanks were furthermore commonly used to prepare armored divisions in the United Kingdom and continued to be in really extensive ‘first line’ service as late as 1942, even though at that time becoming succeeded by later tanks and directed to exercising.

-Tank Light AA Mk I: Encounter under the Blitzkrieg war during the German attack of France and Belgium in May 1940, when the British troops initially stumbled upon combined air attacks supporting assaults by German Panzer divisions, resulted in the quick creation of professional anti-aircraft tanks. experimental variants, depending on the Mk V chassis, were tested.
-Production tanks had a poweroperated turret with 4 7.92mm Besa MGs placed in an altered superstructure.
+Tank Light AA Mk I: Encounter under the Blitzkrieg war during the German attack of France and Belgium in May 1940, when the British troops initially stumbled upon combined air attacks supporting assaults by German Panzer divisions, resulted in the quick creation of professional anti-aircraft tanks.
+Experimental variants, depending on the Mk V chassis, were tested.
+Production tanks had a power-operated turret with 4 x 7.92 mm Besa MGs placed in an altered superstructure.
 The initial version, Tank, Light AA Mk I, was on the Mk VIA platform.

 Tank Light AA Mk II: This was basically the just like the Light AA Mk I, but had upgrades by means of superior sights and a roomier, more accessible, turret.
 In addition, it had an exterior ammunition bin installed on the hull back.
 The Tank, Light AA Mk II was constructed on the Light Mk VIB chassis.
 A troop of 4 Anti-aircraft tanks was along with every regimental HQ squadron.